Lee Hysan: Career

 Lee's father achieved great wealth from the opium trade, and Lee inherited his father's business.
 Having amassed a great fortune from his successful opium business, Lee later participated in the fast-growing Hong Kong real estate market.

 In 1923, he bought the Jardine's Hill property, west of Causeway Bay, from Jardines for HK$3.8 million.
 He initially wanted to build opium refinery facilities there, but owing to the global anti-opium movement, he changed his plan and developed the property as Lee Garden.
 It is approximately the area around Lee Garden Road, Lee Theatre, Yun Ping Road and Percival Street.

 Children

-In March 1905, Lee's son Richard Charles Lee was born in Hong Kong.
-In December 1924, Lee's son Jung Kong Lee was also born in Hong Kong.
+In March 1905, Lee's son Richard Charles Lee was born in Hong Kong, as a result of his first marriage.
+In November 1923, Jung Kong Lee was also born in Hong Kong, from his second marriage.

 Death and legacy

 On 30 April 1928, Lee was shot on a street in the Central district in Hong Kong and died shortly after yelling for help.
 The assassination was possibly due to a growing public resentment of his opium business, which people believed had caused great harm to Chinese society.
 The assassin was never caught, despite his family offering a huge bounty.
+When the news of his murder reached Macau, many people went into celebrations with a prolonged bursting of firecrackers.

 At the time of his death, his estate was valued at HK$4.4 million.
 The present-day Hysan Development Company has a market capitalisation in excess of HK$20 billion.